 Until Friday I had never enjoyed hearing the sound of a child screaming.
 But after a terrible accident, the shrill shrieking of a child’s voice let me know that he was alive.
 He was breathing.
 He was conscious.
 But he still needed ski patrol.
 The onlookers from the chair felt helpless.
 What do you do when someone is hurt below you?
 At first, I started to reach for my phone-but I realized that it would take too long to retrieve from my deepest most protected pocket and be able to contact ski patrol so I screamed to the people on the chair in front of us to pass the information forward to get the message to the top of the lift that ski patrol was needed at Tower Six.

 We shouted the message forward until the Squaw Valley Ski Patrol confirmed that they were on their way, then helped calm people who had seen the accident.
-The ride to the top was a long one because of the helpless feeling of not being on the snow to help-but help was coming fast!
+The ride to the top was short but felt incredibly long because of the helpless nature of not being on the snow to help-but help was coming fast!
 Rescuers from the Squaw Valley Ski Patrol responded quickly, and within minutes they had a snowmobile and sled at the child’s side.
 But one thing seemed to be missing.
 None of the onlookers ever saw a parent or any adult skiing with this child, who appeared to be about eight or nine years old and came down the hill without a single turn from the top of Gold Coast.

 Another skier who saw the incident but would like to remain anonymous was a former ski patrol member at Mammoth Mountain.
 We talked about the accident and debriefed about what we had just seen.
 Both of us agreed that the lift tower padding helped protect the child compared to hitting a tree and took a moment to highlight what onlookers did right and what people could do better in future situations.